emyarod/flattish/README.md

 #### Sidebar image

 Display an image on the sidebar of your subreddit.
 Sidebar images should be 330px wide.
 Depending on the height of your image, you will have to edit the base CSS.
-Refer to the [wiki](https://github.com/emyarod/flattish/wiki) for more details.

 ![sidebar-image](http://i.imgur.com/RFUU8Pf.gif)

 #### Pinned topics

 Pin important announcements, content, or resources next to the main list of posts.
 Pinned content can be in the form of links or dropdown menus.
 Choose from seven different icons to represent each pinned item.
-Refer to the [wiki](https://github.com/emyarod/flattish/wiki) for more details.

 ![pinned-topics](http://i.imgur.com/sskt1M3.gif)